ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Introduction

+{Linear systems of the form $Ax=b$, where $A$ is a sparse symmetric $n\times n$ matrix, arise in ``projection'' methods for evolving variable-density incompressible and reacting flows in the low Mach flow regime. $A$ is highly ill-conditioned when using cut-cell approaches to complex geometries, where non-covered cells that are cut by the domain boundary can have arbitrarily small volumes and areas \cite{PeleLM}.
+For instance, the matrices from the PeleLM combustion model in section \ref{sec:peleresults} have singular values spanning sixteen orders of magnitude.
+Re-ordering the unknowns into blocks is one technique for handling non-normal factors\cite{Chow2018}.
+However, a reordering algorithm such as the reverse Cuthill-McKee algorithm (RCM) can increase the computational cost.}

-Equilibration strategies are well-known algorithms designed to reduce the condition number of $A$ \cite{ChowSaad1997} and therefore improve the accuracy of the solution to the linear system, especially for direct techniques\footnote{The instability of the solution to a linear system with an ill-conditioned coefficient matrix is well-known; see \cite[Chapter 4.2]{Stewart1998}}.
+{Equilibration (i.e., scaling) techniques are generally designed to reduce the condition number of $A$ \cite{VanDerSluis1969,Bauer1963} and can therefore improve the accuracy of the solution to the linear system, particularly when using direct techniques\footnote{The instability of the solution to a linear system with an ill-conditioned coefficient matrix is well-known; see \cite[Chapter 4.2]{Stewart1998}}.
 However, equilibration has received considerably less attention when used in conjunction with AMG.
-Indeed, equilibration of $A$ can lead to highly non-normal and ill-conditioned $L$ and $U$ when computing the ILU factorization of the scaled $A$ \cite{ChowSaad1997}, which complicates using iterative methods to compute the resulting triangular solves when employing an ILU smoother in the AMG $V$-cycle.
-Furthermore, scaling $A$ directly requires the global $A$, which is distributed across the MPI ranks in parallel.
-In the case where equilibration is not applied to $A$, the $L$ and $U$ can still be highly non-normal.
-In particular, allowing excessive fill or imposing a small drop tolerance leads to problematic factors\cite{ChowSaad1997}.
-In these situations, approximately solving the triangular systems is rendered ineffective.
-By directly scaling the factors, their ill-conditioning and departure from normality decreases, thus facilitating the use of iterative solvers, such as the Richardson iteration.
-For the applications in this paper, scaling leads to a significant reduction in both the condition number and departure from normality \cite{Henrici1962}.
-Blocking is another technique for handling non-normal factors when employing iterative solvers.
-However, to achieve fast convergence, block relaxation requires a reordering algorithm such as reverse Cuthill–McKee algorithm (RCM), but this can dramatically increase the computational cost.
+Even when equilibration is not performed, the $L$ and $U$ factors can be highly non-normal \cite{ChowSaad1997}.
+Indeed, equilibration of ill-conditioned $A$ itself can also lead to highly non-normal factors $L$ and $U$ when subsequently computing the ILU factorization of $A$.
+In either case, when employing ILU smoothers that result in triangular factors with a large departure from normality, the use of Richardson iterative methods is rendered ineffective for approximately solving the triangular systems in the AMG solve phase.
+In these cases where we cannot reasonably avoid a high departure from normality a priori, and instead seek to reduce the departure from normality after the ILU factorization but prior to the triangular solve.
+We propose a technique to scale highly non-normal $U$ factors using row scaling, $A \approx LDU$, where $D$ is a diagonal matrix extracted from $U$ by row scaling.\footnote{Note that $D$ can also be factored out from $L$.} dep$(L)$ and $\kappa(L)$ remain modest, and thus we scale only the $U$ factor.
+However, our approach extends to scaling both factors if necessary.
+Scaling leads to a significant reduction in both the condition number and departure from normality of the $U$ factor \cite{Henrici1962}.}